-High-quality bowling ball in the market are constructed with polyurethane and reactive resin materials.
-The manufacturers keep porous coverstocks in order to absorb the lane oil.
+High-quality bowling ball in the market is constructed with polyurethane and reactive resin materials.
+The manufacturers keep porous coverstocks to absorb the lane oil.

 If the coverstock material and construction principle match the lane requirements then it can deliver an outclass performance.
-In short words, the coverstock of a bowling ball does most of the hard to achieve tasks.
-A coverstock that is made in accordance with the lane condition can deliver an aggressive performance.
+In short words, the coverstock of a bowling ball does most of the hard-to-achieve tasks.
+A coverstock that is made under the lane condition can deliver an aggressive performance.

 Do Bowling Balls Float?

-This totally depends on the density of the bowling ball and water.
+This depends on the density of the bowling ball and water.
 According to the basic laws of physics, if the density of the ball is less than the density of water, then the bowling ball will float and vice versa.
-Now let’s see which bowling ball floats?
+Now let’s see which bowling ball floats.

 The density of water is about 1 gram/centime cubed so a bowling ball that is closest to this density can float.
-For example, a regulation 12-pound bowling ball has a density (0.99 gram/centimeter cubed).
+For example, a regulation 12-pound bowling ball has a density (of 0.99 grams/centimeter cubed).